LifeRPGGame/LifeRPG/README.md

 # LifeRPG

 ## Introduction
-LifeRPG is an open source task manager based on Gamification methods, especially on RPG games.
+LifeRPG is an open-source task management application based on gamification techniques, specifically those used in role-playing games (RPGs).
-Your hero will have the game attributes:
+Your character will possess the following game attributes:
 - 🌟 Levels
 - ❤ Hearts
 - ⚡ Power